Strain-Dependent Wetting of Graphene: Results and Discussion

-To further probe this coupling, we performed a series of MD simulations in which tensile strain was applied biaxially by slightly increasing the simulation cell dimensions for the fixed periodic boundary conditions in the $x$ and $y$ directions.
-This application of tensile strain results in an increase of the frequency of thermal surface ripples, while the amplitude decreases, which can be attributed to the increase in sound velocity for the out-of-plane acoustic (ZA) phonon mode.
-As shown in \Cref{fig:fig2}b and c, tensile strain ``stretches out'' the sheet and leads to a decrease of the droplet-induced curvature of the sheet, and correspondingly a decrease in the localized perturbation of $\mathcal{C}_{\text{GS}}(\tau\to\infty)$.
-In the most extreme case of a $+2.0\%$ tensile strain, the time-averaged $z$-coordinate of the graphene sheet is almost entirely flat (with a displacement of only $\SI{0.17}{\angstrom}$ due to wetting-induced curvature compared to $\SI{3.04}{\angstrom}$ in the free-standing case), and there is no perturbation seen in $\mathcal{C}_{\text{GS}}(\tau\to\infty)$ at all.
+Under the application of tensile strain, we observe a decrease in the magnitude of thermal random ripples, as consistent with literature\cite{Singh2013/10.1103/PhysRevB.87.094112}.
+Moreover, strain leads to a flattening of the droplet-induced curvature, seen in \Cref{fig:fig3}c.
+Finally and most strikingly, strain suppresses the localized perturbation of $\mathcal{C}_{\text{GS}}(\tau\to\infty)$, seen in \Cref{fig:fig3}f.
+In the most extreme case of the $+2.0\%$ tensile strain, the time-averaged $z$-coordinate of the graphene sheet only has a displacement of $\SI{0.17}{\angstrom}$ compared to $\SI{2.98}{\angstrom}$ in the unstrained case, and there is no perturbation seen in $\mathcal{C}_{\text{GS}}(\tau\to\infty)$ at all.

-Although some disturbance of rippling dynamics at the droplet boundary is expected from symmetry arguments alone, the magnitude and sharpness of the observed jump in $\mathcal{C}_{\text{GS}}(\tau\to\infty)$ is striking.
-Rather than transitioning smoothly from the fully wetted value of ${\sim}0.79$ to the unwetted value ${\sim}0.80$, the correlation increases dramatically only at the edge.
+Although some disturbance of rippling dynamics at the droplet boundary is expected from symmetry arguments alone, the magnitude and sharpness of the observed jump in $\mathcal{C}_{\text{GS}}(\tau\to\infty)$ for the unstrained case is striking.
+Rather than transitioning smoothly from the fully wetted value of ${\sim}0.79$ to the unwetted value ${\sim}0.80$, the correlation increases dramatically only at the droplet edge.
 Furthermore, this disturbance is sensitive to modifications of the graphene sheet's vibrational spectrum via mechanical strain.
-This behavior points toward a two-way coupling in which wetting modifies graphene's ripples, and the ripples, in turn, may contribute non-negligibly to the free-energy balance at the contact line.
+This behaviour points toward a two-way coupling in which wetting modifies graphene's ripples, and the ripples, in turn, contribute to the free-energy balance at the contact line.
+We argue that this mechanism explains the anomalous increase of contact angle under tensile strain, as shown in \Cref{fig:fig2}a on dynamical graphene, beyond any effect attributable to spatially fixed graphene.